chanonly123/AutoKeyboard/README.md

 # AutoKeyboard for iOS written in Swift 3.0

-Automatic view resizing when keyboard is opened.
+Automatic Keyboard handling with ease.

 ## Features
 - UIViewController extension, no need to extend classes.
 - Device rotation supported.
 - Extremely easy integration.
-- Automatic resizing of UIViewController's view.
+- Automatic bottom constraints changes with keyboard
 - Resizing with animation.
 - No need to write extra code.
 - Just `registerAutoKeyboard ` and `unRegisterAutoKeyboard `